xrdocs/application-hosting/_tutorials/2016-05-13--xrdocs-how-to.md

 Welcome to @xrdocs!

-This tutorial is meant to get a new blogger/technical-writer, unfamiliar with @xrdocs, to get up and running in minutes.
+This tutorial is meant to get a new blogger/technical-writer, unfamiliar with @xrdocs, up and running in minutes.

 Cisco IOS-XR 6.0+ brings with it some key operational enhancements in the domains of monitoring (Streaming Telemetry), automation (APIs based on YANG models), ZTP (automated provisioning through shell scripts), software management ( RPM based package management) and Application hosting (Direct linux access to host applications onbox as processes/containers).